DevExpress/devextreme-reactive/packages/dx-react-grid/README.md

   npm i --save @devexpress/dx-react-grid-bootstrap3
   ```

-  Make sure that the Bootstrap styles are linked to the page.
-Check the [following link](http://getbootstrap.com/getting-started/#download) if you have not configured Bootstrap yet.
+  Make sure that the [React-Boostrap](https://react-bootstrap.github.io) dependencies are installed and configured.
+Check the [following link](https://react-bootstrap.github.io/getting-started.html) if you have not configured the React-Bootstrap yet.

 - Material UI